Patient

 How are TADs placed?

-A strong anesthetic is used to numb the gum tissue and the jaw surrounding the area where the TAD will be placed.
+An anesthetic is used to numb the gum tissue and the jaw surrounding the area where the TAD will be placed.
 While we are placing the TAD, you may feel slight pressure, but within a day, you will no longer be able to feel it.
 Your TAD is removed once your treatment is complete, or it is no longer needed to help straighten your teeth.
-Removal is a comfortable procedure that takes just a few minutes.
+Removal is a simple procedure that takes a minute or so with atopical anesthetic gel.

 If you have questions about TADs, please contact our practice.
 We will be able to answer any of your questions and provide you with detailed information about your orthodontic treatment.